microbuilder/armreveng/arminit.md

-# ARM ELF Dumps
+# ARM Initialisation

-Information on the structure and analysis of 32-bit ARM ELF image dumps.
+Information on the initialisation of ARMv6-M Thumb and ARMv7-M/ARMv8-M THUMB-2 images.

 ## Prerequisites